exaexa/ls47/README.md

-Because ciphertext may be altered in the transfer or during the error-prone human processing, it is advised to append a simple "signature" to the end of the message; e.g. a simple string `__YourHonorableNameHere`.
-If the signature doesn't match expectations (which happens with overwhelming probability if there was any error in the process), you discard the message and ask the sender to re-transmit.
+Because ciphertext may be altered in the transfer or during the error-prone human processing, it is advised to append a simple "signature" to the end of the message; which may look as simple as `__YourHonorableNameHere`.
+If the signature doesn't match expectations (which happens with overwhelming probability if there was any error in the process), either try again to see if you didn't make a mistake, or discard the message and ask the sender to re-transmit.

-This works because the cipher output is message-dependent: Having a wrong bit somewhere in the middle causes avalanche effect and breaks the signature.
+This works because the cipher output is message-dependent: Having a wrong bit somewhere in the middle causes avalanche effect and erases any meaning from the text after several characters.

 ## References